Classic Film Review: There is but one Thanksgiving Movie — “Pieces of April” (2003)

 The men in Peter Hedges’ scripts are often the peace-makers.
 Think of “Gilbert Grape,” “Dan in Real Life” or Hedges’ adaptation of “About a Boy.”
 Here, April’s ill-tempered struggles and mom’s mood swings play out like an impending Western showdown, “High Noon” with canned cranberry sauce.

-“Pieces of April” — which takes its title from a Three Dog Night song, has all these cliched holiday situations — a disastrous meal in the making, cranky relatives, assorted stock type neighbors.
+“Pieces of April” — which takes its title from a song Three Dog Night made famous — has all these cliched holiday situations — a disastrous meal in the making, cranky relatives, damaged characters, old wounds and grievances, assorted stock type neighbors.
 And yet somehow Hedges makes it work.
 The cliches are turned on their ear.
 We buy into the tale and allow ourselves to be surprised when things don’t play out the standard Hollywood way.

 Rating: PG-13, profanity